-Aesthetics Agriculture and Forestry Resources Air Quality Biological Resources Cultural Resources Geology and Soils Greenhouse Gas Emissions Hazards and Hazardous Materials Hydrology and Water Quality Land Use and Planning Mineral Resources Noise Population and Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities and Service Systems Mandatory Findings of Significance
+Aesthetics Agriculture and Forestry Resources Air Quality Biological Resources Cultural Resources Geology and Soils Greenhouse Gas Emissions Hazards and Hazardous Materials Hydrology and Water Quality Land Use and Planning Mineral Resources Noise Population and Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities and Service Systems Mandatory Findings of

-Determination (To be completed by the Lead Agency)

-On the basis of this initial evaluation:

-- I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. - I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared. - I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. - I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect (1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and (2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. - I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier ENVIRONMENTAL IMPACT REPORT or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier ENVIRONMENTAL IMPACT REPORT or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further beyond this Addendum to the previously approved IS/MND.
+Determ ination (To be completed by the Lead Agency) On the basis of this initial evaluation: I find that the proposed project COULD NOT have a significant effect on the DECLARATION will be prepared. environment, and a NEGATIVE I find that although the proposed project could have a significant effect on the beat significant effect in this case because revisions in the project have been project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared.
+I find that the proposed project MAY have a significant effect on the environm IMPACT REPORT is required. nent, and an ENVIRONMENTAL I find that the proposed project MAY have a "potentially significant impact" o mitigated" impact on the environment, but at least one effect (1) has been addressed on the earlier analysis as described on attached sheets.
+An ENVIRO required, but it must analyze only the effects that remain to be addressed. lequately analyzed in an earlier essed by mitigation measures I find that although the proposed project could have a significant effect or potentially significant effects (a) have been analyzed adequately in an ear REPORT or NEGATIVE DECLARATION pursuant to applicable standards, a mitigated pursuant to that earlier ENVIRONMENTAL IMPACT REPORT or NEG revisions or mitigation measures that are imposed upon the proposed project Addendum to the previously approved IS/MND. rlier ENVIRONMENTAL IMPACT nd (b) have been avoided or ATIVE DECLARATION, including Signa ture Date